AdKats/AdKats/README.md

 <p>
 <ul>
     <li>HSK bans take priority over DPS bans, and DPS over KPM.</li>
-    <li>Whitelisting can either be done using the hcwhitelist command, or by entering their player ID, name, guid,
+    <li>Whitelisting can either be done using the acwhitelist command, or by entering their player ID, name, guid,
-        or IP in the adkats_specialplayers table using the group "whitelist_hackerchecker"</li>
+        or IP in the adkats_specialplayers table using the group "whitelist_anticheat"</li>
 </ul>
 </p>
 <h3>Automatic Updates</h3>